tektoncd/community/teps/0079-tekton-catalog-support-tiers.md

 #### Verified Remote Resources

-Contributors need to sign resources they own in the Catalog and Maintainers need to sign resources that are officially provided and maintained by Tekton.
+Contributors need to sign resources they own in the Catalog and Maintainers need to sign resources that are provided and maintained by Tekton.
 They need to sign the resources so that they may be trusted, depending on users' requirements, and provenance attestations can be made to meet software supply chain security goals.

-[TEP-0091: Verified Remote Resources][tep-0091] will flesh out the details of signing, while this TEP will focus on surfacing the verification information and building a corpus of verified resources that users can trust.
+[TEP-0091: Verified Remote Resources][tep-0091] will flesh out the details of signing, while this TEP will focus on surfacing the signing information and building a corpus of verified resources that users can trust.
+The verification will be done in the Tekton Pipeline's reconciler after remote resolution as designed in [TEP-0091](https://github.com/tektoncd/community/blob/main/teps/0091-trusted-resources.md#verify-the-resources).

 ## Definitions